The best short spring and fall hiking trails in Banff offer amazing views for minimal effort and are less than 5.5 kilometres round trip.

 4. Fenland Trail & Vermilion Lakes Drive

 Fenland Trail is a forested nature trail near Vermilion Lakes.
 Follow Echo Creek through old growth forest, watching for beavers, and read the interpretive signs to learn about the plants and animals that live there.
-Before completing the loop, take a short detour to Vermilion Lakes Drive for picture-perfect views of Mount Rundle (we recommend walking to the first dock).
+Before completing the loop, take a short detour to Vermilion Lakes Drive for picture-perfect views of Mount Rundle.

-- Distance: 2.6 km (includes 2.1 km Fenland loop and walk to the dock)
+- Distance: 2.6 km (includes 2.1 km Fenland loop and short detour to the first dock)

 - Elevation gain: n/a